RsyncProject/rsync/rsync.1.md

     the `--checksum` option cannot be used.

-    The "auto" option is the default, where rsync bases its algorithm choice on a negotation between the client and the server as follows:
+    The "auto" option is the default, where rsync bases its algorithm choice on a negotiation between the client and the server as follows:

     If both the client and the server are at least version 3.2.0, they will exchange a list of checksum names and choose the first one in the list that they have in common.
 This typically means that they will choose xxh64 if they both support it and fall back to MD5.
-If one side of the transfer is not new enough to support this checksum negotation, then a value is chosen based on the protocol version (which chooses between MD5 and various flavors of MD4 based on protocol age).
+If one side of the transfer is not new enough to support this checksum negotiation, then a value is chosen based on the protocol version (which chooses between MD5 and various flavors of MD4 based on protocol age).